cgrayson/iceberg/README.md

 # Iceberg
-## Find the big directories lurking on your disk
+## Find the big directories lurking under the surface of your disk

 ### Introduction